Entanglement with a mode observable via a tunable interaction with a qubit

-{\it Transmon qubit and microwave cavity ---} Superconducting qubits are among the most promising candidates for quantum technology including scalable quantum computers.
+Superconducting qubits are among the most promising candidates for quantum technology including scalable quantum computers.
 It means that they are among the most developed in qubit operations, gates, and measurements executed on the qubit.
 Many complex experimental protocols have been implemented on superconducting qubits.
 They are used in IBM and Google quantum computers, as well as in other ventures \cite{ryan17,mi21}.